yii-tools/forms/docs/field/label.md

 ## Not Label

-This following code shows how to disable the label.
+The following code shows how to create a field without label.

 ```php
 <?php